 Since the early 1970s, all advanced industrial democracies have faced challenges in adjusting to a changing international economy.
 We will examine how different countries, including the United States, Japan, Britain, France, and Germany, have tried to meet these challenges.
 The main question guiding the course is: why do countries respond to roughly similar problems in different ways, and what do these responses reveal about politics in these countries?
-Topics covered will include macroeconomic policy, trade and industrial policies, industrial relations, business-government relations, and the welfare state; also given as writing course.
+Topics covered will include macroeconomic policy, trade and industrial policies, industrial relations, business-government relations, and the welfare state.

 0250.
 Foreign Policy Analysis (3 s.h.)
 S.